A Brief History of Tripsitting

 What exactly is tripsitting?

-While the origin of the term “tripsitter'' is difficult to pin down, there is ample historical evidence to demonstrate that “tripsitting” was conceptualized and put into practice by humans in a variety of contexts.
-Whether it be rite of passage or healing ceremony or sacrament, the use of hallucinogenic substances has upheld ancestral societies and transferred intergenerational wisdom.
+Whether it be a rite of passage or healing ceremony or sacrament, the use of hallucinogenic substances has upheld ancestral societies and transferred intergenerational wisdom.
 Where you saw individual and societal usage of psychoactive and dissociative compounds, you would often see a guide, sitter, or intermediary.

 While context varies largely amongst the cultural use of psychoactive substances, the core concept of tripsitting remains: to safeguard and provide guidance to those under the influence of psychoactive substances, principally if it’s their first experience with a particular substance.
 Tripsitters can also be referred to as “guides”, “psychedelic guides”, and “sober sitters”.
 The extent of their duties may range from being a fly-on-the-wall to the master of ceremonies.